 I took the bar in both New York and Texas in February 1994 (I took the New York portion in NY on a Tuesday, and flew out Tuesday night to take the Multi-State and Texas portions in Austin on Wednesday, Thursday and Friday).
 While I was waiting on my results (which wouldn’t be out until May), I started looking for work again.
 I didn’t know where to go, so I met with a local judge who I had appeared in front of as a student attorney.
 She surprised me and told me that I should open my own practice.
 I couldn’t imagine going out on my own straight out of law school, but she encouraged me and told me that from watching me in court, she had confidence in me.
 I got my bar results in May 1994 and decided that I had nothing to lose by trying it on my own, so I did it.
 KC and her husband (who was a prominent criminal attorney) helped me tremendously.
 They sent me small cases (at the time, I took both criminal and family cases) and they mentored me and advised me every step of the way.
 I know that I could not have done it without them.

-In April 2004, my stepdaughter, Lindsey, came to live with us full-time, making me a full-time mother / stepmother of three children.
-Benjamin is now in 7th grade, Nathan is in 9th grade, and Lindsey is 19 and a full-time college student.
-As the children grew, I increased my time at the office to full-time "plus."
-Although I am at the office 5 days a week, I still try to get home most afternoons in time for baseball practice, golf lessons, band concerts, piano, guitar, etc. Thank goodness technology has grown to the point that I can multitask from most any location now.
+In April 2004, my stepdaughter came to live with us full-time, making me a full-time mother / stepmother of three children.
+My boys are now a senior in high school and sophomore in college, and my step-daughter is working on her Masters Degree.
+As the children grew, I increased my time at the office to full-time “plus” Although I was at the office 5 days a week, I still tried to get home most afternoons in time for baseball practice, golf lessons, band concerts, piano, guitar, etc. Thank goodness technology had grown to the point that I could multitask from most any location.

-In 2011, I have now gone through the unfortunate experience of divorce myself.
-It has truly opened my eyes and given me a whole new perspective on what my clients are experiencing every day.
-Although I thought I understood the emotions involved, I now know that I couldn't truly understand or appreciate the rollercoaster of emotions that are involved, nor the long-term healing process for myself, my ex-husband and my children until I had to experience it for myself.
+In 2011, I went through the unfortunate experience of divorce myself.
+It truly opened my eyes and gave me a whole new perspective on what my clients experience every day.
+Although I thought I understood the emotions involved, I now know that I couldn’t truly understand or appreciate the rollercoaster of emotions that are involved, nor the long-term healing process for myself, my ex-husband and my children until I had to experience it for myself.
 It is certainly much more difficult than I had ever imagined.